-Eligibility for enrollment in CMS is based on the following:
+Eligibility for the Children’s Medical Services program is based on the following:

 - Asthma, cystic fibrosis, and other lung disorders